 When I’m trapped in a corner like this

 On the night of April 6th 1988 Inga-Maria is driven for approximately one hour to Ballypatrick Forest Park near Ballycastle in County Antrim where her killers drove deep into the forest, to the furthest and most western part of the park.
 Here – in a most unusual move – her neck was broken in the course of what detectives would describe as a “ruthless, vicious assault”.
-Prior to her death, she was beaten about the face and head.
+Prior to her death, she was severely beaten around the face and head.
 Detectives are convinced that at least one of her killers knew the forest “like the back of his hand”.
-They would subsequently enlist the support of both a behavioural and a geographical profiler who were unanimous in concluding that it was an area where a random roaming killer would not be familiar, and that it was a place of which at least one of her killers had an intimate knowledge.
+In the early 2000’s they would enlist the support of renowned behavioural profiler Lee Rainbow and also a geographical profiler who were unanimous in concluding that it was not an area in which a random roaming killer would be familiar with, and furthermore that it was a place of which at least one of her killers had a very intimate knowledge.
 It would have been completely dark when they entered the forest, and drove along roads and trails unlit at that time, with nothing to guide them but their vehicle’s own headlights.

 What we need is the piece of information which helps put all of this into proper perspective, that might help us understand the chain of events that brought Inga-Maria from Larne to Ballypatrick Forest, and that we learn what happened on that journey, be it on the coast road or an inland road en route which completes the picture.